martin-koder/XAI-emotion/README.md

 There are 8 Jupyter Notebooks (see list below), each of them contains specific running instructions in the first cell.

-There are 4 links to model weights and 2 to pre-created LIME and SHAP objects stored on OneDrive.
+There is a link to a zipped file on OneDrive containing 4  model weights and 2 pre-created LIME and SHAP objects.
 These are not available on GitHub due to file size constraints.

 There are 4 py module files containing functions that are imported by the notebooks